-James F. Graves received his bachelor’s degree from theUniversity of Michigan and his law degree from Wayne State University Law School.
+Personal injury attorney James F. Graves received his bachelor’s degree from the University of Michigan and his law degree from Wayne State University Law School.
 He has served as President of the Ingham County Bar Association and the Ingham County Bar Foundation.
-He is also a past Regional Chair of the State Bar of Michigan Access to Justice Fund and a past member of the State Bar Judicial Qualifications Committee.
+He is currently a fellow and a board member of the Ingham County Bar Foundation.
+Mr. Graves is also a past Regional Chair of the State Bar of Michigan Access to Justice Fund and a past member of the State Bar Judicial Qualifications Committee.

-During his many years of law practice, Mr. Graves has received numerous honors.
-Most recently, he was named a "Leading Personal Injury Plaintiff's Lawyer" in both 2013 and 2014 by Leading Lawyers.
-He has been recognized in every edition of "The Best Lawyers in America" since 2006.
-In addition, that same publication recognized Mr. Graves as the "Lansing Personal Injury Litigator of the Year" for two consecutive years.
-Mr. Graves has also been recognized by the National Trial Lawyers Association in "Top 100 Trial Lawyers" in the field of personal injury law.
+Mr. Graves was recognized in 2013 and 2014 as a "Leading Personal Injury Plaintiff's Lawyer" by Leading Lawyers and has been recognized in every edition of "The Best Lawyers in America" since 2006.
+In addition, Best Lawyers named Mr. Graves the "Lansing Personal Injury Litigator of the Year" for two consecutive years.
+He has also been recognized by the National Trial Lawyers Association as one of its "Top 100 Trial Lawyers" in the field of personal injury law.

-Mr. Graves serves as Vice-President and Board Member of the John D. Voelker Foundation, a non-profit organization established to honor former Michigan Supreme Court Justice John D. Voelker, also known by his pen name, Robert Traver, and author of “Anatomy of a Murder.”
+Mr. Graves serves as Vice-President and a Board Member of the John D. Voelker Foundation, a non-profit organization established to honor former Michigan Supreme Court Justice John D. Voelker, also known by his pen name, Robert Traver, and author of “Anatomy of a Murder.”

 Mr. Graves is admitted to practice law in both Michigan and Illinois.